dadaismee/vs_blog/src/blog/phd-draft/index.md

 > “An institution is a self-sustaining, salient pattern of social interaction, as represented by meaningful rules that every agent knows, and incorporated as agents' shared beliefs about the ways the game is to be played”.

-If agents *represent* objective behavioral patterns as meaningful recipes for action and incorporate these patterns as shared beliefs, it creates an interesintg relationship: agents essentially *share* representations of the game structure, but it they also represent it with recipes for action for themselves.
-It means that there are at least two different representation at play: shared and private ones, and Guala and Hindriks talk about a private one as responsible for normativity of institutions.
+If agents *represent* objective behavioral patterns as meaningful recipes for action and incorporate these patterns as shared beliefs, it creates an interesting relationship: agents essentially *share representations of the game structure*, but they also *represent it with recipes for action* for themselves.
+It means there might be two different representations at play: shared and private ones, and Guala and Hindriks seemingly talk about a private one as responsible for normativity of institutions (although it is not evident for sure).

 If *rules* are private representations of objective game structure, what are they?
 As Guala and Hindriks stipulate, *rules essentially are norms*.
 Guala, following @north1990, notes that social norms make behavior more stable and more predictable.
-However, as noted by Searle, they introduce new behaviors, as well, and they do it by changing game payoffs.
+However, as noted by @vlerick2019, they introduce new behaviors, as well, and they do it by changing game payoffs.

 There are two types of rules in RiE: